kevmtan/electroCUDA/README.md

 <br>

 ### Development status: PRE-ALPHA
 *[Oct 14, 2022]* Hello world!
 This first commit is a glorified dump from my personal codebase: pre-alpha with absolutely no guarantees.
-Developed on Ubuntu 22.04, Matlab 2022b & CUDA 11.8 using AMD Epyc Milan x64 & Nvidia RTX3060 12gb

 ### Acknowledgements
 This work was supported by National Science Foundation Graduate Research Fellowship DGE-1650604.
 Please see wiki for full acknowledgements.